 4. Broccoli Rabe (Brassica rapa subsp. rapa)

 Broccoli rabe, also known as rapini, consists of the leaves, stems, and buds of the turnip family vegetable.
 While the buds resemble broccoli, they never quite grow as large in size.
 Broccoli rabe may be slightly bitter, but it is worth adding it to meals due to the fact that it contains about 9% of your RDI of calcium when cooked5.
 It is especially delicious when paired with sautéed with garlic and olive oil.

-The herbs contained in this article alone would provide a great deal of your daily recommended intake of calcium, so don't trust people telling you a plant-based diet cannot meet your dietary needs.
-By adding a variety of these herbs to your food in fun and interesting ways, you will get more than enough calcium.
+While it is certainly true that following an imbalanced plant-based diet can lead to nutritional deficiencies, adding a rich variety of fruits, vegetables, legumes, and whole grains to your meals will get more than enough calcium and other key nutrients.
 Unfortunately, some vegans who are unaware of the best sources can become deficient, so it is a good idea to get a blood test once in a while to maintain optimal health.

 - NYU Langone Medical Center, Vegan Diet, 2013

 - Office of Dietary Supplements, Calcium, 2013

 - National Institutes of Health.
 Calcium - Fact Sheet for Consumers.
 Retrieved January 26, 2021 from: https://ods.od.nih.gov/factsheets/Calcium-Consumer/

 - FoodData Central.
 Amaranth grain, cooked.
 Retrieved January 26, 20201 from: https://fdc.nal.usda.gov/fdc-app.html#/food-details/170683/nutrients

 - FoodData Central.
 Basil, fresh.
 Retrieved January 26, 20201 from: https://fdc.nal.usda.gov/fdc-app.html#/food-details/172232/nutrients